mailjet/api-documentation/guides/_send-api.md

 Send API will send a response containing an array of <code>Messages</code>.
 Each instance of the message object will include the <code>Status</code> and the list of message UUIDs for each recipient in <code>To</code>, <code>Cc</code> and <code>Bcc</code>.

-<code>MessageUUID</code> is the internal Mailjet id of your message.
-You will be able to use this id to get more information about your message.
-Find details in our [Message Statistics Guide](#messages)
+<code>MessageUUID</code> is the internal Mailjet ID of your message.
+You will be able to use this id to get more information about your message. refer to our [Message Statistics Guide](#messages) for more information.

-<code>MessageID</code> is the unique ID of the message (legacy format)
+<code>MessageID</code> is the unique ID of the message (legacy format).

-<code>MessageHref</code> is an URL, pointing to the API URL, where the message metadata can be retrieved.
+<code>MessageHref</code> is a URL, pointing to the API URL, where the message metadata can be retrieved.
 It is made of the API Base URL, the message resource path and the message ID (not UUID).

 <aside class="notice">
-NOTICE: If you send an email to a contact, which is not existing in Mailjet, the system will automatically create it and save it.
-Keep this in mind if you are intending to use this email address later (for example to add it in a contact list) as it will be already existing in Mailjet and you do not have to create it again.
+NOTICE: If you send an email to a contact, which is not registered in Mailjet, the system will automatically create and save it.
+Keep this in mind if you intend to use this email address later (for example to add it to a contact list), as it will already exist in Mailjet and there's no need to create it again.
 </aside>

 <div></div>